-PSP was one of the first graduate schools to form around a new educational model called "andragogy" (see Four Models of Adult Education).
+PSP was one of the first graduate schools to form around a new educational model called andragogy.
 This model challenged many of the traditional assumptions of higher education (the so-called pedagogical model].
-At PSP students need not drop everything in order to prepare for a major career shift or enhance their current professional skills.
+At PSP, students need not drop everything in order to prepare for a major career shift or enhance their current professional skills.
 PSP was one of the first graduate schools to offer courses during evenings and, in more recent years, during weekends.
 Another pedagogical assumption was challenged regarding the purpose of a graduate education to fill the "empty mug".
-From the very first, graduate students entered their program with a mug full of life experiences.
-They often had extensive, practical knowledge regarding how to work with people facing major life challenges.
-Although we had 'twenty-somethings' in our programs, our average student age during our first two decades of existence was closer to forty-five than twenty-five.
-And we attracted students who were in their seventies as well.
+From the very first, graduate students at PSP have entered their program with a mug full of life experiences.
+They often have extensive, practical knowledge regarding how to work with people facing major life challenges.
+Although we had 'twenty-somethings' in our programs, our average student age is closer to forty-five than twenty-five.
+And we attracted students who are in their sixties and even their seventies.

 Since the turn of the 21st Century, PSP has taken another step forward in the provision of graduate educational programs to mature, accomplished adults.
 We now offer senior tutorial programs that significantly increase flexibility in the scheduling of courses for individual students and cohort groups.
 It also offers a model of education (appreciative) that acknowledges and builds on the wisdom and experience which our students already possess.
 We begin with the assumption not only that the student's mug is full, but also that the student has many other mugs of wisdom and experience that are full (even overflowing) that can be even more fully engaged in the student's areas of greatest passion and commitment.
-We find that the most important book for our students to read is their own book (based on extensive interviewing with our students) and that our role as senior tutor is to serve as learning coach rather than instructor, and as articulate appreciator rather than as primary source of knowledge.
+We often find that the most important book for our students to read is the book that they have written (based on extensive interviewing with our students).
+Our role as senior tutor becomes one of serving as learning coach rather than instructor, and as articulate appreciator rather than as primary source of knowledge.
 Once again, PSP is at the forefront of graduate education for adult professionals.